rbsathish/Data-annotation/README.md

 # Data-annotation-format-converter

+(Now only added xml converter)
-After labeling or if you have already labled file like xml.
+After labeling or if you have already labeled file like xml.
 And you want to convert one format to another format means like (xml to yolo) format or (xml to csv).
 You can use the above scripts to convert the files.